oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/helidon-vm-only-script-driven-oci-setup-core-environment.md

 Use the Tenancy root (y/n) ?
 ```

-  7. You will be asked if you want to use CTDOKE as the compartment name, if you are in a free trial enter `y`
+  7. You will be asked if you want to use CTDOKE as the compartment name, if you are in a free trial tenancy and not sharing it with other people enter `y`

-<details><summary><b>Only read if you are not in a free trial</b></summary>
+<details><summary><b>Only read if you are not in a free trial tenancy, or are sharing a free trial with other people !</b></summary>

 Unless you are in a shared free trial or are in a commercial tenancy you can use CTDOKE as the compartment name, just enter `y`.
-If you know you need to use a different compartment (perhaps there are multiple users in the free trial doing the lab, or a commercial tenancy admin has told you to do it elsewhere) then please enter `n` here, and follow the prompts to enter a different name.
+If you know you need to use a different compartment (perhaps there are multiple users in the 30 day free trial doing the lab, or a commercial tenancy admin has told you to do it elsewhere) then please enter `n` here, and follow the prompts to enter a different name.

 If you have chosen a different compartment as the parent (by setting COMPARTMENT_PARENT_OCID in $HOME/hk8sLabsSettings that will be displayed instead of `Tennancy root`.